+Pension

-Pension - You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
-For further information please visit: www.pensions.admin.cam.ac.uk/
+You will automatically be enrolled to become a member of CPS (Contributory Pension Scheme) - a defined benefit and defined contribution pension scheme.
+For further information please visit:

+www.pensions.admin.cam.ac.uk/.

+Annual leave

-Annual leave - Full time employees are entitled to annual paid leave of 41 days inclusive of public holidays.
-For new part-time employees, annual leave will be pro rata'd based on days worked.
-The leave year runs from 1 October to 30 September.
+Full time employees are entitled to annual paid leave of 36 days inclusive of public holidays.
+For part-time employees, annual leave will be pro rata'd based on days worked.